-Season & Bag Limits: The Treaty Bison Hunt Season is from December 1 through February 28.
+The Treaty Bison Hunt Season is from December 1 through February 28.
 Bag limits will be determined annually by the Commission.
-2018/19 Bag limit: any animal.

-Weapons & Ammunition: Only a center fire
+WEAPONS & AMMUNITION:

-rifle with bullet size of 150 grain or larger is permitted for bison hunting.
+Only a center fire rifle with bullet weight of 150 grain or larger is permitted for bison hunting.